skbkontur/ZstdNet/README.md

 [![NuGet](https://img.shields.io/nuget/v/ZstdNet.svg)](https://www.nuget.org/packages/ZstdNet/)

 **ZstdNet** is a wrapper of **Zstd** native library for .NET languages.
-The following features are implemented:
+It has the following features:

 * Compression and decompression of byte arrays
-* Dictionary generation from a collection of samples
+* Generation of Dictionaries from a collection of samples

 Streaming APIs are not implemented.

-Take a look on library reference or unit tests to explore its behavior in different situations.
+Take a look on a library reference or unit tests to explore its behavior in different situations.

 Zstd
 ----